How the EU can come together

 An EU army against threats from Erdogan in Turkey.

 Despite this, if the EU is to survive and defend its borders, with the US ready to disengage from Nato funding, it would seem logical for a European army to rise, even without the professional UK.
-A stand off with Russia and Turkey and a force to be reckoned with in combating terrorism at home and abroad.
+A standoff with Russia and Turkey and a force to be reckoned with in combating terrorism at home and abroad.
 If the EU is to stay together it must come together under a banner, an identity shared by its people, a symbol of freedom, of tolerance, of openness, progress, of peace, prosperity and high standards of living.
 These are the things that can bring us together.
-Values, common goals and common desires.
+Values shared goals and collective desires.